 Can you think of some products that do have network externalities?
 Some that may seem to have but do not?

-24, Network externalities are connected to a number of other topics in economics.
+24, Network externalities are related to a number of other topics in economics.
 Can you explain how they are related to positive or amplifying feedback, barriers to entry, natural monopoly, and positive or negative externalities?
-A couple of terms that are not discussed in this text but which are related to network externalities are "path dependence" and "lock-in effect."
+Several terms that are not discussed in the text but which are related to network externalities are "path dependence," "lock-in effect," and "first-mover advantage."
 Search for them on the internet and explain how they are related to network externalities.